-- 1. Development proposals should demonstrate high-quality design which respects and reflects the character of the surrounding area and local distinctiveness.
+- 1. Development proposals should demonstrate high-quality design which respects and reflects the distinct characteristics of the community within which it is located (including reference to the Community Vision Statements in this Plan), their landscape and/or streetscape setting and local distinctiveness.
+This does not have to be a pastiche of existing building forms or disappear into the landscape, innovation can play an important role in achieving the best design solution.
 Materials and finishes should be in keeping with the locality and be of sufficient quality and design to withstand the effects of the local maritime climate and the impacts of climate change (for example, using resilient materials and siting to reduce rusting and discolouration and the impact of high winds).
 Where a site is prominent in its surroundings, the use of white render or similar finishes should in general be avoided. - 2.
-Major development proposals within or on the edge of villages or the Penzance urban area should demonstrate how they will be well integrated with the community, surroundings and landscape context in terms of: - Patterns of development, scale, density, massing and building styles, with particular reference to this Plan's Design Principles (Appendix 5); - ii) Providing for the continued safe and attractive use of public rights of way; - iii) Incorporating green corridors and tree planting or landscaping on site boundaries, and along hedgerows, watercourses and public rights of way, as relevant to the size and nature of the site; - iv) Retaining and enhancing distinctive views, including those identified in the Penzance Spatial Strategy 2018; - v) Protecting and enhancing the special character of designated Conservation Areas and other heritage assets, along with their settings; - vi) Retaining and enhancing buildings and features that are important in the locality, taking fully into account the Design Principles set out in Appendix 5 of this Plan and any Design Code adopted for the Penzance area at the time of the application; - vii) Ensuring safe and attractive access for pedestrians, people living with disabilities or limited mobility, and cyclists; - viii) Reducing the impact of traffic within the development;
+Major development proposals within or on the edge of villages or the Penzance urban area should demonstrate how they will be well integrated with the community, surroundings and landscape context in terms of: - i) Patterns of development, scale, density, massing and building styles, with particular reference to this Plan's Design Principles (Appendix 5); - ii) Providing for the continued safe and attractive use of public rights of way; - iii) Incorporating green corridors and tree planting or landscaping on site boundaries, and along hedgerows, watercourses and public rights of way, as relevant to the size and nature of the site; - iv) Retaining and enhancing distinctive views, including those identified in the Penzance Spatial Strategy 2018; - v) Preserving or enhancing the special character of designated Conservation Areas and conserving in a manner appropriate to their significance other designated and non-designated heritage assets, along with their settings; - vi) Retaining and enhancing buildings and features, where possible, that are important in the locality, taking fully into account the Design Principles set out in Appendix 5 of this Plan and any Design Code adopted for the Penzance area at the time of the application; - vii) Ensuring safe and attractive access for pedestrians, people living with disabilities or limited mobility, and cyclists; - viii) Reducing the impact of traffic within the development;